mattias-fritzson/edi-public-repo-test/README.md

 `

 Product Types and Business Functions will be shortened according to the Meta Data below.
-Message Type will be the different message types supported and resources to teh Message Type will be found in the corresponding folder.
+Message Type will be the different message types supported and resources related to the Message Type can be found in the corresponding folder.

 ## Master Data